Electronics notes/Motors and servos

 • Servomotor

-• low to medium torque (respectable for its size, anyway)
+• low to medium torque (for its size, which is usually small)

 • contains a small DC motor, gearbox, position feedback (often a potentiometer), and control circuitry that does the actual positioning